 Adaptable to time and audience age.
 Request rates

 Life in Coastal Virginia the 17th and 18th centuries was difficult at best.
-In this program, two costumed interpreters, a pirate and a tavern owner, will relate stories and their roles in society and how they managed a mutually beneficial relationship.
+In this program, two costumed interpreters, a pirate and a tavern keeper, will relate stories and their roles in society and how they managed a mutually beneficial relationship.
 They will discuss societal rules, food, medical practice, superstitions, the economy and many topics related to their lives.
 Photo by Sarah A Hunter.

 Adaptable to time and audience age, Request rates.